College of Engineering, Technology, and Architecture

 Enrolled students may submit a proposal for admittance to the master of science degree program.
 Contact Laurie Granstrand, Manager of Graduate Programs, for more information.

-Specialties include the advancement of physical, chemical, and biological processes for developing innovative solutions to current issues and challenges facing municipal water and wastewater treatment facilities.
+- Environmental Engineering Laboratory: Study the advancement of physical, chemical, and biological processes for developing innovative solutions to current issues and challenges facing municipal water and wastewater treatment facilities.

 Interested in enrolling in the Master of Science in Environmental Engineering program under the College of Engineering, Technology, and Architecture (CETA)?
 Here is what you need to submit your application.